-Fair values for investments are determined by reference to quoted market prices and other relevant information generated by market transactions.
-The fair value of pledges receivable is estimated at net realizable value.
+Fair values of Level 1 investments are determined by reference to quoted market prices and other relevant information generated by market transactions.
 The fair value of Level 2 investments has been measured using quoted market prices of similar assets and the fair value market approach.